 3. Secure Cookies

-cookies are the not safest approach to save client-side data, that's why Tornado provides secure cookies to prevent forgery.
+cookies are the not safest approach to saving client-side data.
+That's why Tornado provides secure cookies to prevent forgery.
 With Tornado secure cookies, the user can set a secret key to the cookies created by the application.

 4. User Authentication

 Like Django, Tornado comes with built-in User authentication, so as a developer, we do not need to reinvent the wheel again.

 5. Social Media Authentication